pblabs/zen/README.markdown

 Zen does a few things under the hood.

  - Creates standalone module engines, escaping node's module caching.
-With this engines could be chained together.
+With this, engines could be chained together.
  - Calls each module passing first given arguments.
 This means modules can "chain" partial result by reference (using object or array).
  - Returns any given value to parent handler.
-This means as long as application uses `return next();` value returned could be popped to the caller (useful for synchronous application stack).
+This means as long as application uses `return next();` value returned could be popped to the caller (useful for synchronous application).
  - Wraps modules in a `try..catch` to catch any exceptions that happen running the engine.
  - Forwards errors and exceptions passed to any next module directly to the error handler.
 This means module don't have to worry about errors from previous modules.
  - Forwards result passed to any next module directly to the result handler.
 This avoids generic result handling in module's business logic